strimzi/strimzi.github.io/_posts/2024-08-07-accessing-kafka-with-gateway-api.md

   selfSigned: {}
 ```

-In the github repo, you can follow along via:
+In the GitHub repo, you can follow along via:

 ```
 kubectl apply -f certificate.yaml